Grilled Asian Chicken Kebabs

 Whisk the marinade

-In a glass bowl whisk soy sauce, sesame oil, honey, rice vinegar, ginger, garlic, black pepper, sea salt, and brown sugar if using until the sugar dissolves.
+In a medium bowl, whisk together soy sauce, sesame oil, honey, rice vinegar, ginger, garlic, pepper, and salt.

 -